 For some people, storing video on old tapes, optical discs, hard drives and USB sticks instils a feeling of security.
 They prefer being able to see and interact with their precious media in a physical library.
 But such an old-fashioned archive also comes with a host of issues.

-Searching through the various formats relies on having all the necessary playback equipment to hand, and unless everything has been carefully tracked, catalogued, labelled or time coded, finding the one clip you need could be a painfully long-winded process.
+Searching through the various formats relies on having all the necessary playback equipment to hand, and unless everything has been carefully tracked, catalogued, labelled or time coded, finding the one clip you needvideo archive could be a painfully long-winded process.

 There’s also the issue of media degradation – from disc rot to data corruption – not to mention fire or theft.
 Without a remote backup, once footage has gone, it’s gone for good, and recreating missing assets is either impractical or plain impossible.
 But once your library has been digitally encoded and stored in the cloud, all of these issues simply go away.

 2. “Yeah, we can get it to you by… Next Thursday?”

 Distributing analogue media requires it to be duplicated and shipped to the client, or encoded, cleaned up, edited and sent digitally.
 Hands up if you’ve ever sent a hard drive in the post?
 Or spent ages trying to upload a video to YouTube and then struggled to make it private?

 Either way there’s typically a time and/or cost penalty to pay, especially if the recipient is located overseas and needs the footage right away.
 There’s also the worry that your assets might end up in the wrong hands and, of course, analogue media can only be duplicated so many times before it becomes unusable.

 With a digital archive, collateral retains its quality for all time, and is easily distributed, anywhere, instantly – often without you needing to be involved in the process.
 With enterprise-level security in place, plus extensive permissions-based access for users, your material only goes to those you want it to – whether it’s a single client or an entire fan base.